-or the Unity of the Trade Union Movement
+For the Unity of the Trade Union Movement

-Report of Comrade Tomsky on the Anglo-Russian Trade Union Conference at the Plenary Session of the All-Russian Council of Trade Unions
+Report of Comrade Tomsky on the Anglo-Russian Trade Union Conference at the Plenary Session of the All-Russian Council of Trade Unions.

-Antecedents of the Conference.
+The Antecedents of the Conference.

-HE campaign for unity was begun by the Red International of Labor After long correspondence ith the Amsterdam International, the iter declared that it was prepared to ster into negotiations with the Alia Central Trade Union Council condition that the R. I. L. U. should his ended the first stage of the nego-
+THE campaign for unity was begun by the Red International of Labor Unions.
+After long correspondence with the Amsterdam International, the latter declared that it was prepared to enter into negotiations with the Ali-Russian Central Trade Union Council on condition that the R. I. L. U. should be excluded from these negotiations.
+This ended the first stage of the nego-

-We saw that the offensive of capi continued and that the post-war slevements of the working class we in danger of destruction.
-Every re political reaction is following e on the heels of econe mic read d we believed that we h right to seclude ourselves within ratively favorable position ave never regarded our revoluas, in the narrowest sense, a na-il revolution.
-When, in Oct., 1917 carried out our insurrection, we were that our revolution was deemed feat unless we had the support he workers of Western Europe. we were right.
-The English in-ention in Archangel failed because English soldiers, amongst whom glish workers, refused to fight st us any longer.
-The French evention in Odessa was a failure use on the French iron-clads, the rs, stuck into naval uniforms sied, and also because the Engworkers declared with sufficient sis: "Hands off Soviet Russia! nee the West European proletariat a given us such support, we cannot main passive with regard to them.
+We saw that the offensive of capital continued and that the post-war achievements of the working class were in danger of destruction.
+Everywhere political reaction is following close on the heels of economic reaction.
+And we believed that we had no right to seclude ourselves within our comparatively favorable position.
+We have never regarded our revolution as, in the narrowest sense, a national revolution.
+When, in Oct., 1917 we carried out our insurrection, we knew that our revolution was doomed to defeat unless we had the support of the workers of Western Europe And we were right.
+The English intervention in Archangel failed because the English soldiers, amongst whom were English workers, refused to fight against us any longer.
+The French intervention in Odessa was a failure, because on the French iron-clads, the workers, stuck into naval uniforms, mutinied and also because the English workers declared with sufficient emphasis: "Hands off Soviet Russia!"
+Since the West European proletariat has given us such support, we cannot remain passive with regard to them.

-WHEN the black flood of reaction will have inundated the whole of stern Europe, and we find our was in a fascist environment, that not be a matter of indifference for he fate of the Soviet Republic.
-It is his circumstance which compels as to ursue, not a national but an interational labor policy, under th ational labor policy, under the pan-ir under which our revolution gained is victory.
-On the other hand, we ke into consideration and grasp the cet that the interests of the West
+WHEN the black flood of reaction will have inundated the whole of Western Europe, and we find ourselves in a fascist environment, that will not be a matter of indifference for the fate of the Soviet Republic.
+It is this circumstance which compels us to pursue, not a national but an international labor policy, under the banner under which our revolution gained the victory.
+On the other hand, we take into consideration and grasp the fact that the interests of the West European working class demand the utmost concentration of forces.

-European working class demand the itmost concentration of forces.
+After the well-known resolution of the Vienna Congress, our relations to the Amsterdam International entered on a new phase.
+I have said repeatedly that the correspondence which took place in this period resembles a petty bourgeois penny-dreadful, the peculiarity of this story being that it does not in the usual way end with marriage and happiness; our romance could not end with such a marriage, as no Amsterdam bride consented to meet the Moscow bridegroom.

-After the well-known resolution of he Vienna Congress, our relations to he Amsterdam International entered in a new phase.
-I have said repeatedly that the correspondence which took place in this period resembles a setty bourgeois penny-dreadful, the tty bourgeois penny-dreadful, the guliarity of this story being that it is not in the usual way end with Friage and happiness; our romance ald not end with such a marriage, no Amsterdam bride co bridegroom.
+The condition laid down was that we recognize the resolutions of the Vienna Congress.
+We on our part re- the visit of the English delegation to proted by the leaders of the Amsterplied that we wished to discuss in us have further strengthened this tie. dam International as meaning that we the text of the declaration common the questions relating to the restoration of international trade union union unity, but without any preliminary conditions.
+We cannot in advance bind ourselves to any resolutions, in the passing of which we in no way participated.

-The condition laid down was that a recognize the resolutions of the e recognize the resolutions of the isuna Congress.
-We on our part relied that we wished to discuss in isomon the questions relating to the storation of international trade sion union unity, but without any eliminary conditions.
-We cannot in trance bind ourselves to any resolution, in the passing of which we in way participated. way participated. he tactics of the Amsterdam Inter ional prove, that, at a time when imperialist blockade already be-gs to the realm of history, the de union blockade is obviously tinued by the leading circles of the aterdam international.
+The tactics of the Amsterdam International prove, that, at a time when the imperialist blockade already belongs to the realm of history, the trade union blockade is obviously continued by the leading circles of the Amsterdam International.

-Approach Between the Eng-Trade Unions and Our Own.
+The Approach Between the English Trade Unions and Our Own.